wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/clean-data-power-bi/includes/8-lab.md

 	Disabling the load means it won't load as a table to the data model.
-	This is done because the query was merged with the Product query, which is enabled to lad to the data model.
+	This is done because the query was merged with the Product query, which is enabled to load to the data model.

 1. Click **OK**.